wlsmith42/CarND-Capstone/README.md

 #### Get position information

-Declare a subscriber to subscribe current_pose topic, then using a call back function to get positionning information.
+Declare a subscriber to subscribe current_pose topic, then using a call back function to get positioning information.
 For more information please see the attached code:

 ```